plasma-umass/slipcover/README.md

 tracking), tracking coverage using [coverage.py](https://github.com/nedbat/coveragepy) and tracking coverage using Slipcover.
-As you can see, while each program's structure can affect Slipcover's ability to de-instrument, it comes very close to the original execution time.
+As you can see, while each program's structure can affect Slipcover's ability to de-instrument, its running time comes very close to the original.

 Some of the sample programs are our own, while others were derived from the [Python Benchmark Suite](https://github.com/python/pyperformance).